franklinbrooks/Joes-Cocktail-Confections/README.md

 ````
 ### Build Strategy
  ![Planning Process 1:](public/images/Planning.jpg)
-The above pictures show the features we wanted to have in website as well as the table structure in the planning phrase.
+The above pictures show the features we wanted to have on the website as well as the table structure in the planning phase.

-In the beginning stages, we planned out our back-end structure and laid out how many tables we needed to facilitate the functionality we wanted to implement.From there, we decided on the necessary columns for each table and how each table would be related to each other.
+In the beginning stages, we planned out the back-end structure and laid out the number of tables needed to facilitate the functionality we wanted to implement.
+From there, we decided on the necessary columns for each table and how each table would be related.

-As previously stated, our approach for this website was to build for mobile first therefore, we picked design attributes that would work for web as well as mobile.
+As previously stated, our approach for this website was to build for mobile first, therefore, we picked design attributes that would work for web as well as mobile.
 We decided to use Materialize and Sass to help with this task.
-Of course, we can’t forget Font-Awesome since pictures say a thousand words why not have icons!
+Of course, we can’t forget Font-Awesome since pictures say a thousand words - why not have icons!

-Before writing a single line of code, we front-loaded all our dependencies that we felt we needed to carry out the four major features we wanted to implement in the app.
-Besides having full CRUD on one of our tables and an authentication layer, the four main features are:
+Before writing a single line of code, we front-loaded all our dependencies that we felt was needed to carry out the four main features we wanted to implement in the app.
+Besides having full CRUD on one of the tables and an authentication layer, the four main features were:

 - An easier way to view each product
 - Enable users to add products to a shopping cart
 - On order submittal have items in shopping cart append to order table
 - Send email to user and business owner upon order submittal

 Each feature built upon the next and was given a level of importance.
-We tried to foresee what issues we may encounter and
-We successfully met the four things we set out to accomplish through collaborative teamwork by aid of Screenhero and side-by-side.
+We tried to foresee what issues we may encounter and pseudo-code how we would tackle each problem.
+Some issues arose while coding, yet and still, we successfully met the four goals we set out to accomplish through collaborative teamwork by aid of Google-Hangouts, Screenhero, and side-by-side.
+The conceptual idea about Middleware functions (functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle) truly aided in the completion of this app as we made custom functions.

 ### Contributing
 This project was developed as part of the Web Development Immersive program at General Assembly in NYC, February 2017.
 Our mentors for this build were Kate, Ariana, Joe, and Vince.
 Thanks, all!